 While it’s true that the sweat glands on our feet are the most active on our body—and a pair of feet can have about 250,000 glands for making sweat—sweat itself is odorless.

-On top of all that, certain activities and environments—like damp, warm shoes, sweaty workouts and increased stress—help these bacteria and fungi thrive and multiply.
+On top of all that, certain activities and situations—like damp, warm shoes, sweaty workouts and increased stress—help these bacteria and fungi thrive and multiply.
 The result?
 Beyond funky foot odors that can clear a room.

 Why do feet smell like cheese?